ececorlu/GeoAdvances2024/README.md

 **To create the Urban Model files from scratch**

 You need to create 3 different rvt file, since cadastral data is divided into 3 to reduce file sizes.
 OSM 1 is main research area, osm 2 and 3 are areas located near the research area.
-Each is created separately then using buildins move files according to their exact location.
+Each is created separately, and then by using the the same buildings' location, files are moved according to their exact location.

-To create each revit file
+To create each Revit file:

 1- Eyup_maim.rvt file is the template of BIM file. research area 1 can be created from this file.
 Eyup_template.rvt file is the template of osm2 and osm 3 files. research area 2 and 3 can be created on this file.